 - 1/4 cup apple juice or water

-- In a large ovenproof skillet, cook chops in oil over medium heat for 2-3 minutes on each side or until chops are lightly browned; drain.
+- Preheat oven to 325°.
+In a large skillet, cook chops in oil over medium heat 2-3 minutes on each side or until lightly browned; drain.

-- Transfer to a greased 13-in. x 9-in. baking dish.
+- Transfer to a greased 13x9-in. baking dish.
 Top with sweet potatoes.
 Combine brown sugar and pepper; sprinkle over sweet potatoes.
 Top with apples; drizzle with apple juice.

 Enjoy this recipe with a medium-bodied white wine such as Riesling or Gewürtztraminer